Go to Starpath Home Page

 How the course works

 Please read the general description of How the Courses work.
 Those notes apply to all courses.
 You can sign up for a course anytime the enrollment is open.
-If the course has already begun, you can still join, but will need to submit the quizzes sequentially.

 Prerequisites